CannyChiu/TechnicalTalentPartnerHub/README.md

 * [What is data engineering?
 Part 2](https://blog.pragmaticengineer.com/what-is-data-engineering-2/?utm_source=substack&utm_medium=email)
 * [Kaggle - Your Machine Learning and Data Science Community](https://www.kaggle.com/): I would equate Kaggle to the Github/StackOverflow of Data Science.
 It's a great place to check out data sets, ask questions and network with other Data Science/Data Analytics professionals.
 They have a really cool progression system as well (https://www.kaggle.com/progression/)!
 * [Analytics Engineering Stack](https://technically.dev/posts/what-your-data-team-is-using): Post is from 2021, but walks through the technology stack that an Analytics Engineer would use from end-to-end.
+* [Data Science - Tools & Python frameworks Primer](https://sqlpad.io/tutorial/master-python-for-data-science-ides-libraries-frameworks/): Great primer on the tools of a Data Scientist (Jupyter Notebook) and unpacks the various Python libraries that can be used for Data Science: Pandas, NumPy, Scikit-Learn, TensorFlow & Pytorch.
 * [Career Progression frameworks in the tech space](https://progression.fyi/)

 ### **Product Management:**